-If your application is supported Council will issue you with a permit with conditions and an approved plan.
+If your application is supported, Council will issue you with a Business Parklet permit with conditions and an approved plan.
+You will also be advised of any other permits required for the installation such as Street Occupation and Road Closure permits.